The Meaning of Numbers: The Number 102

 The Apostle Paul, in the book of Hebrews, references the Old Testament 102 times.

-The Greek word hodos, Strong's #G3598, is recorded 102 times in the New Testament's original language.
+The Greek word hodos, Strong's #G3598, is recorded 102 times in 99 Greek New Testament verses.
 It is written the most in Matthew (22 times) followed by both Luke and the book of Acts (20 times each).
 The word refers to a road or other ways of travel.
 It can also be used figuratively to designate a course of conduct as in Jesus' well-known statement in John 14.

 I am the way (hodos), the truth, and the life: no man cometh unto the Father, but by me (John 14:6, KJV).